zahydo/adkt-docs/adkt-usage.md

 ---
 title: API Usage
-description: How to use ADKT.
+description: How to use the ADKT GraphQL API.
 layout: libdoc/page

 #LibDoc specific below